ryanpaulanderson/encryptor/README.md

 ## Getting started

 The library can also be used directly from Rust code.
-The full API documentation is available on [docs.rs](https://docs.rs/encryptor).
+The full API documentation can be generated locally using `cargo doc --no-deps` and is included in the repository under the `docs/` directory.

 ```rust
 use encryptor::{Argon2Config, derive_key, encrypt_decrypt};